ZRRero/aws-exercises/exercises/computing/ecs/create_ecs_alb_dynamo/solution/README.md

-## ECS - Create a ECS cluster and GRPC service with an ALB and DynamoDB connection
+## ECS - Create an ECS cluster and GRPC service with an ALB and DynamoDB connection

 ### Solution